12 Functions of Echolalia

 3. Self-Regulation

-Some individuals use echolalia to calm themselves or cope with emotions.
+Some individuals use echolalia to calm themselves or return to baseline.
 Repeating familiar phrases can provide a sense of predictability and comfort in stressful situations.

 4. Labeling

-Children may use echolalia to identify objects, people, or places by repeating words or phrases they have heard in reference to those things.
+Children may use echolalia to identify objects, people, or places by accessing scripts they associate with the subject.

 5. Answering Questions